This post may contain affiliate links. Please see my disclosure policy for details.

 The scenes shot all around Poldark’s cottage of Nampara are shot on the wild landscape of Bodmin Moor.
 This is an isolated private farmhouse in the St Breward area.

 Also, a lot of the scenes of the cast on horseback were filmed here.
 It’s also the site of many of the miner’s cottages like the one Ross gifts Jim Carter and the moor is where they shot where Dwight lives as well!

 Ross also meets Demelza on a pathway just north of the hamlet of Minions.

-If you were looking for Poldark souvenirs on the moor, Jamaica Inn have a whole section.
-They have DVD’s, tea cloths and lot’s of Poldark ale, cider and rum!
+If you were looking for Poldark souvenirs on the moor, Jamaica Inn has a whole section.
+They have DVD’s, tea cloths and lots of Poldark ale, cider and rum!

 What is the best time to visit Bodmin Moor?

 There isn’t really a ‘bad’ time to visit the moor.
 Although the fact that it is so exposed and wet doesn’t make it a great stop if it’s the middle of drizzly autumn or winter.